 By: Josh Slocum, McClellan Wealth Management

-The divorce process can be a lengthy one, with some proceedings lasting a year or longer.
-Once the settlement is reached, you may very likely be drained – emotionally and physically.
+The divorce process can be lengthy, with some proceedings lasting a year or longer.
+Once the settlement is reached, you may be emotionally and physically drained.

 Step #1: Close Joint Accounts and Open a New, Individual Account

 You might have closed your joint accounts in the preparation phase of your divorce.
 If not, now is the time to do so.
 Emotions can be high and tension thick, so it’s best to close the account before someone does something they regret.